robertpountney92/dockerized-mircoservices/README.md

 # dockerized-mircoservices
-Two dockerized microservices (emphasis on the micro) that provide a JSON API over HTTP.
+Two dockerized microservices that provide a JSON API over HTTP.

+# Prerequisites
+ - Ensure `Docker` is installed
+ - Ensure `docker-compose` is installed

 # Depolyment details
 Run `docker-compose up --build` to deploy on your local machine.